MicrosoftDocs/azure-dev-docs/articles/terraform/create-linux-virtual-machine-with-infrastructure.md

 > * Create a virtual network
 > * Create a subnet
 > * Create a public IP address
-> * Create a network security group
+> * Create a network security group and SSH inbound rule
 > * Create a virtual network interface card
+> * Connect the network security group to the network interface
-> * Create a storage account for diagnostics
+> * Create a storage account for boot diagnostics
+> * Create SSH key
 > * Create a virtual machine
+> * Use SSH to connect to virtual machine

 ## 1. Configure your environment